rusted-coil/OneStar/README.md

   * "IvsStrict": "The number of IV of 31 is wrong.",
   * "VFormat": "Levels, HP, Atk, Def, Sp.Atk., Sp.Def., Spd. must be numbers!",
   * "LevelRange": "Levels must be between 1 and 100.",
   * "CouldNotCalculateIVs": "Could not calculate IVs.
-Please check that the data you entered is correct."  * All Pokemon names
+Please check that the data you entered is correct.",
   * "StatError": "Issue with Stat: ",
   * "StatErrorTitle": "Stat Error",
   * "InvalidPokemon": "Please select a valid Pokemon",
-  * "FindManyIvs": "Multiple possible Ivs were found.
-Try another level.",
-  * "EncounterInfoDialogTitle": "Encounter Info",
-  * All Pokemon names
-  * All den names
-  * Game titles
-  * Den rarities
-* 繁体字: Data/LanguageZn_TW.json
-  * "Language": "Language",
-  * "WindowSize": "Window Size",
-  * "WindowSizeNormal": "Normal",
-  * "WindowSizeSmall": "Small",
+  * "UpdateEventDen": "Update Data",
+  * "UpdateEventDenFailed": "Update Data Failed.",
+  * "UpdateEventDenSuccessed": "Update Data Successed.",